 Aluminium corrosion: The general consensus is, as the laser removes the anodised layer, an oxide layer forms on the surface providing protection.

-If you would like further information on this laser marking application, or any other application, please request a call back, or talk to one of our laser marking specialists on 01737 826902
+If you would like further information on this laser marking case study application, or any other laser based, product marking, product identification or product branding application, please request a call back, or talk to one of our laser marking specialists on 01737 826902